FedEx Express: Northrop Grumman Guardian

-In 2003 FedEx Express partnered with the Department of Homeland Security and Northrop Grumman to develop and flight test an anti-missile system, the Northrop Grumman Guardian.
+In 2003, FedEx Express partnered with the Department of Homeland Security and Northrop Grumman to develop and flight test an anti-missile system, the Northrop Grumman Guardian.
 It is intended that this system could be deployed on commercial airliners to protect them from terrorist attacks such as the attempted shootdown of a DHL Airbus A300 in 2003.
-FedEx supplied an MD-11 and a leased 747 for the flight test phase.
+FedEx supplied an MD-11 and a leased Boeing 747 for the flight test phase.

-FedEx Express became the first air carrier to deploy the Guardian on a commercial flight in September 2006, when it equipped an MD-10 freighter with the pod.
+FedEx Express became the first air carrier to deploy the Guardian on a commercial flight in September 2006, when it equipped an MD-11 freighter with the pod.
 By December 2007, the company had nine aircraft equipped with the system for further testing and evaluation.
 Because of the program's success, the U.S. Congress directed DHS to extend it to passenger-carrying aircraft.